panzerdp/dmitripavlutin.com/content/posts/2016-01-02-addition/index.md

 ---
-title: "JavaScript addition operator in details"
+title: "JavaScript Addition Operator in Details"
 description: "Addition in JavaScript can sum numbers or concatenate strings.
 How not to get confused?
 Study the addition algorithm and follow the examples."
 published: "2016-01-02"
 modified: "2016-01-02"